xcat2/confluent-docs/docs/advanced_topics/confluentosdeploy.md

 the deploying system as if it were specified as a host in the play.

 The `pre` phase occurs prior to any disk formatting or installation.
 This is a good time to manage RAID configuration, override install disk autodection, specify non-default partition plan, extend package list or otherwise dynamically modify the scripted install file prior to installation.
-To override install disk, write the desired target disk to /tmp/installdisk.
-Override default partitioning by writing to /tmp/partitioning.
+To override install disk, write the desired target disk to `/tmp/installdisk`.
+Override default partitioning by writing to `/tmp/partitioning`.

 The `post` phase occurs after the installation has written content to disk, but prior to actually booting into the installation.
 This is generally the optimal place to make most on-disk changes to an installed system to ensure they are in effect from the onset.
 This phase will be followed by an outage as the system reboots into the installed system.

-The `firstboot` phase occurs after the installed system has booted into the target system, has brought up the network and has sshd running.
+The `firstboot` phase occurs after the installed system has booted into the target system, has brought up the network and has `sshd` running.
 This is useful for changes that may depend upon drivers that would not have been configured yet in the `post` phase or else must run when the system is effectively immediately ready to be put into use.

 The `onboot` phase is only for diskless boots, and behaves similarly to `firstboot`, but runs on every boot, since each diskless boot must start from scratch.
 Where possible, doing modifications to the image